-Lansweeper automatically discovers the software (including versions) on all your hardware assets with the right credentials.
+Lansweeper automatically discovers the software along with its version number, publisher, and install date on all your hardware assets.
 You must implement a process for removing unwanted software from your network thereby leaving only authorized software on authorized devices.
-Lansweeper’s out-of-the-box reports help to identify and mark software as "Allowed," "Denied" or "Neutral."
-Lansweeper’s deep Microsoft SQL identification and discovery helps to identify, map and maintain databases with sensitive information and SQL versions that are EOL or OOS, and don't support handling of PII.
+Lansweeper's out-of-the-box reports help to identify and mark software as “Allowed,” “Denied” or “Neutral”.
+Utilize the detailed software information to ensure only supported software is used in your IT environment.

 Continuous Vulnerability Management

 Where software versions can be identified, vulnerability reports verify whether software has been updated with important security patches.
-Lansweeper continuously publishes audit reports to address trending vulnerability issues such as BlueKeep, Zombieload or SWAPGS, enabling you to easily assess whether a particular software-related vulnerability has been addressed With Lansweeper, you can list the results in an audit report or dashboard, or set up email alerts to review the report output straight from your inbox.
+Lansweeper continuously publishes audit reports to address trending vulnerability issues such as PrintNightmare and PetitPotam, enabling you to easily assess whether a particular software-related vulnerability has been addressed.
+With Lansweeper, you can list the results in an audit report or dashboard, or set up email alerts to review the report output straight from your inbox.

 CIS® CONTROL #8

 Use the wealth of event log information available in Lansweeper to keep an eye on anything that might indicate a security risk.
 Although Lansweeper is not a full-fledged log management system, it automatically collects logs from Windows servers and desktops.
 Event logs can be selected by source and searched, reported, and exported.
 Built-in error log and user logon reports help identify inconsistencies within log data.